matt6gsr/nc-news-backend/README.md

 ## NORTHCODERS NEWS BACKEND PROJECT

 Northcoders News is a project to show understanding in JavaScript project development.
-In this backend section, I have built a restful API using mongoDB to store the data, express to build the server and mongoose to retrieve and manipulate the data.
+In this backend section, I have built a restful API using MongoDB to store the data, express to build the server and mongoose to retrieve and manipulate the data.
 Below are some of the mongoose models used in this API:

 - [find](http://mongoosejs.com/docs/api.html#model_Model.find)